MattSurabian/proxpn-bash-client/README.md

 ### Prerequisites

 Because this repo is designed to enable secure and private communications, dependencies have been kept to an absolute minimum.
-All that is required to use this shell script is `openvpn` itself.
-It's likely your system's package manager knows how to get and install `openvpn`.
+All that is required to use this shell script is `openvpn` itself, and of course a ProXPN account.

+It's likely your system's package manager knows how to get and install `openvpn` already.
 [More details about installing `openvpn` can be found here](https://openvpn.net/index.php/open-source/documentation/howto.html#install).

 **Debian/Ubuntu**